redhat-openstack/website/source/uncategorized/helium-opendaylight-juno-openstack.html.md

       neutron-db-manage --config-file /usr/share/neutron/neutron-dist.conf --config-file /etc/neutron/neutron.conf --config-file /etc/neutron/plugin.ini upgrade head

       sudo systemctl start neutron-server

-## Clean Up Networking on Nodes

-By default the allinone install created OpenvSwitch bridges and OpenStack projects that just pollutes the setup so we will clean up everything.
-The neutron-openvswitch-agent also needs to be stopped and disabled.
-This is because OpenDaylight replaces the l2 agent.
-I also ran some vxlan tunnel tests with using the standard ml2 OpenvSwitch setup and I believe that is where many extra crumbs were left.

-This script is more of a template for some neutron commands to run to clean out the existing projects and networks.
-If your system is clean there is no need to run the commands.
-Use the neutron list commands to see if these steps are needed.

-      neutron port-list
-      neutron port-delete id

-      neutron net-list
-      neutron dhcp-agent-list-hosting-net vx-net
-      neutron dhcp-agent-network-remove <subnet UUID from previous command> vx-net

-      neutron router-list
-      neutron router-port-list vx-rtr
-      neutron router-interface-delete vx-rtr <subnet_id>
-      neutron router-gateway-clear vx-rtr <subnet_id> - the 172.x address
-      neutron router-delete vx-rtr

-      neutron subnet-list
-      neutron subnet-list id|name
-      neutron subnet-delete private-subnet

-      neutron net-list
-      neutron net-show private
-      neutron net-delete private

-      keystone tenant-list
-      keystone tenant-delete demo

-      neutron subnet-delete public-subnet
-      neutron net-delete public

 This next script will attempt to clean up any namespaces, ports or bridges still hanging around.
 Make sure to use `sudo ovs-vsctl show` to determine if this is even needed.